 - Place the pan into the refrigerator and allow to set until hard (about 15-30 minutes).

 - Melt the white chocolate in a double boiler (or the microwave).

 - Add the other half of the peppermint (oil or extract) and mix quickly.

 - Pour over dark chocolate and spread evenly until dark chocolate is covered.

 - Sprinkle crushed peppermints over melted white chocolate.
 Gently press candy into chocolate to help it stay put when broken later.

-- Place bark back in the fridge and allow to set completely.
+- Place the peppermint bark back in the fridge and allow to set completely.

-- Once chocolate is set, break into bite size pieces and store in an air tight container for up to a week.
+- Once the chocolate is set, break it into bite-size pieces and store it in an air-tight container for up to a month.